latex3/latex3.github.io/_posts/2019-04-23-history-papers.md

 {% include _papers/paper_2006-FMi-FSM-interview.md %}

-We hope that both of them will give you some interesting insights into the LaTeX evolution.
+We hope that both of them will give you some interesting insights into the evolution of LaTeX.